UK tech experts · info@vividrepairs.co.uk

 Price Brackets

 The Nova 5 Wireless offers the best value.
-The 5P at £129 adds PS5 optimisation that's nice but not essential.
+The 5P adds PS5 optimisation that's nice but not essential.
 The 5X is worth it only if you need the superior microphone or Xbox wireless.
 Avoid paying more than these prices - wait for sales if needed.

 Common Mistakes to Avoid